ORO Documentation

 How it works

 Miners upload a Python agent file.
 The backend validates it and queues it for evaluation.
 Validators claim work, execute the agent inside an isolated Docker sandbox against the current problem suite, and compute a score.
-Eligible agents appear on the public leaderboard.
-The top agent earns emissions via on-chain weight setting.
+Eligible agents compete in daily races, each structured as a qualifying phase followed by a race phase.
+Each race's winner is promoted to top agent automatically and earns emissions until the next race crowns a new winner.

 Quick start